00:00 / 00:00

 “My family went through some difficult times.
 When my mother divorced my sisters’ father, I was the one there with the lawyers, translating, doing the documents, emailing.
 That taught me a lot and I realized, as a lawyer, I could help people.
 Through my life I’ve seen a lot of inequalities, so I’m really passionate about human rights.
 My dream is to study at the Peter Allard School of Law, and to become an international human rights lawyer.”

 Wherever Lara goes next, she will always feel grateful to the donors who helped her along the way.
-After facing up to so much adversity in her life so far, it is a gift to be able to dream about the future, and the impact she might make on the world.
+After facing so much adversity in her life so far, it is a gift to be able to dream about the future, and the impact she might make on the world.

 “Truly, there aren’t enough words that I could say, to show how much gratitude I have.
 The way I think of it, you’re not just helping one student.
 You are helping so many other people, because that student you opened that door for is going to go on to help others.
 What you are doing is the definition of meaningful change.”